ckeditor/ckeditor4/README.md

 #### TAO Skin
 - If you need to modify TAO skin, you'll find the SASS source files in [`@oat-sa/tao-core-ui-fe`](https://github.com/oat-sa/tao-core-ui-fe/tree/master/scss/ckeditor/skins/tao/scss).
 They are not in this repo.
 - To compile, use the grunt task `npm run buildScss`
-- Once compiled, copy the css files from `tao-core-ui-fe/css/ckeditor/skins/tao/*` into the [`skins/tao/`](https://github.com/oat-sa/ckeditor-dev/tree/develop/skins/tao) folder folder of this repository.
+- Once compiled, copy the css files from `tao-core-ui-fe/css/ckeditor/skins/tao/*` into the [`skins/tao/`](https://github.com/oat-sa/ckeditor-dev/tree/develop/skins/tao) folder of this repository.
 This will avoid accidental override of the skin when moving a new CK build into TAO.

 ## Development Code